Yallungah Boutique Hotel — gardens and heritage exterior

 Is there air conditioning and heating?

 Yes.
-Every room has individual climate control.
+Every room has individual reverse-cycle climate control.
 Orange experiences genuine four-season weather — winter mornings can drop below zero and summer afternoons reach the high twenties — so climate control is essential and available year-round in all rooms.

 How do I book?